-Customer data is never to be replicated outside of the production environment and is never to be replicated onto employee workstations.
-Because of this, Trello relies on AWS for physical security compliance.
 Trello's production services are hosted on Amazon Web Services’ (“AWS”) EC2 platform.
-The physical servers are located in AWS’s secure data centers.
-Production critical data is never to be stored on physical media outside of the cloud provider's production environments.
-From Amazon’s documentation:
+The physical servers are located in AWS’ secure data centers.3 We require that production critical data is never to be stored by those with privileged access on physical media outside of our data hosting provider's production environments.
+See above for information on AWS’ compliance programs.

-Strict firewall rules prohibit access to necessary ports for the usage of the service (e.g., 443), to ensure limited access to the production environment to our VPN network and authorized systems.
-The corporate network has no additional access to the production environment, with authorized employees still required to connect to the VPN in order to access any special systems or environments.
+Strict firewall rules prohibit access to necessary ports for the usage of Trello (e.g., 443), to help ensure limited access to the production environment to our VPN network and authorized systems.
+Our corporate network has no additional access to the production environment, with Authorized Personnel required to connect to the VPN in order to access any special systems or environments.

-Trello uses industry standard Transport Layer Security (“TLS”) to create a secure connection using 128bit Advanced Encryption Standard (“AES”) encryption.
-This includes all data sent between the web, iOS, and Android apps and the Trello servers.
+Trello uses industry standard Transport Layer Security (“TLS”) to create a secure connection using 128-bit Advanced Encryption Standard (“AES”) encryption.
+This includes all data sent between the web, desktop, iOS, and Android apps and the Trello servers.
 There is no non-TLS option for connecting to Trello.
-All connections are made securely over https.
+All connections are made securely over HTTPS.

 Data drives on servers holding user data use full disk, industry-standard AES encryption with a unique encryption key for each server.
-For Enterprise customers, Trello guarantees that file attachments uploaded after June 3, 2015 will be encrypted at rest using industry standard AES encryption.
 File attachments to Trello cards are stored in Amazon’s S3 service.
-Each attachment is assigned a unique link with an unguessable, cryptographically strong random component, and are only accessible using a secure HTTPS connection.
-File attachments uploaded after June 3, 2015 are encrypted using Amazon S3 server side 256bit AES encryption.
+Each such attachment is assigned a unique link with an unguessable, cryptographically strong random component, and are only accessible using a secure HTTPS connection.
+File attachments to Trello cards uploaded after June 3, 2015 are encrypted using Amazon S3 server side 256-bit AES encryption.
 The encryption, key management, and decryption process is inspected and verified internally by Amazon on a regular basis as part of their existing audit process.
 At an Enterprise customer’s request, attachments uploaded prior to June 3, 2015 can be retroactively encrypted within Amazon S3.
-All backups are encrypted with AES encryption.
+All Trello backups are encrypted with AES encryption.

 Encryption keys for Trello attachments, stored in S3, are managed by Amazon.
 The encryption, key management, and decryption process is inspected and verified internally by Amazon on a regular basis as part of their existing audit process.
-Trello-managed keys are rotated upon relevant changes of roles or employment status.
-Encryption keys are not stored outside of the production backup environment and are managed by the Trello Site Reliability Engineering team.
-Backups are of the entire data set and so are encrypted using a shared key.
+Encryption keys for Trello attachments managed by our team are rotated upon relevant changes of roles or employment status.
+Encryption keys managed by our team are not stored outside of Trello’s production backup environment and are managed by the our SRE team.
+Trello backups are of the entire data set, so they are encrypted using a shared key.

-Production customer data is never to be replicated outside of the production cloud environments and is never to be stored on employee workstations or removable media.
-On termination of a Trello Enterprise contract, and at the request of the customer, the data belonging to the Enterprise teams will be completely removed from the live production database and all file attachments uploaded directly to Trello will be removed within 30 days.
-The team’s data will remain in encrypted Trello database backups until those backups fall out of the 90-day backup retention window and are destroyed in accordance with Trello’s data retention policy.
-In the event that a database restore is necessary within 90 days of a requested data deletion, the Trello operations team will re-delete the data as soon as reasonably possible after the live production system is fully restored.
+Upon termination of a Trello Business Class or Enterprise contract, if requested by the Trello customer’s administrator, the user content that is stored on the terminated team’s boards, lists and cards will be completely removed from the live Trello production database.
+All file attachments uploaded directly to Trello will be removed from the live Trello production database within 30 days.
+The team’s data will remain in encrypted Trello database backups until those backups fall out of the 90-day backup retention window and are destroyed in accordance with our data retention policy.
+In the event that a database restore is necessary within 90 days of a requested data deletion, we will re-delete the data as soon as reasonably possible after the live production system is fully restored.

-All changes to the production system, be they code or system configuration changes, require review prior to deployment to the production environment.
-Thousands of automated unit tests are run against all production code prior to deployment, as well as regularly conducted automated vulnerability scans and commissioned penetration tests.
-All changes are tested in a staging environment prior to deployment to production.
-Patches to the web client are deployed on a rolling basis, usually several times per week.
-Production servers are managed via a centralized configuration system.
-All system changes are peer reviewed and patches are deployed as relevant to their level of security and stability impact, with critical patches able to be deployed well within 24 hours of availability as appropriate.
+All changes to the Trello production system, be they code or system configuration changes, require review prior to deployment to the production environment.
+Thousands of automated unit tests are run against all production code prior to deployment.
+Production code is also subject to regularly conducted automated vulnerability scans.
+All changes to Trello’s code are tested in a staging environment prior to deployment to production.
+Patches to the Trello web client are deployed on a rolling basis, usually several times per week.
+Trello production servers are managed via a centralized configuration system.
+All Trello system changes are peer reviewed and patches are deployed as relevant to their level of security and stability impact, with critical patches able to be deployed well within 24 hours of availability as appropriate.

-Trello restricts access and maintains separate lists of relevant roles with access to source code, development, staging, and production environments.
-These lists are reviewed quarterly and on role change.
+We restrict access as noted above and maintain separate lists of relevant roles with access to source code, development, staging, and production environments.
+These lists are reviewed quarterly and upon role change.
 We use source code management tools and repositories.

 All production servers are running a LTS (Long Term Support) distribution of their operating system to ensure timely updates are available.
 CVE lists and notifications are actively monitored and any systems can be patched in a timeline relevant to the severity of the issue.
 A centralized configuration system is used for the management of production servers, and when needed a patch can be deployed within hours of its availability.

-Actions which manipulate data are stored within the Trello service and are available for the client/user (e.g., when viewing the action history on a card, board, or team).
-This information is available within the app unless a card is deleted (not archived), at which point it cannot be restored.
+Certain user actions which manipulate user data are stored within Trello and are available for the customer/user (e.g., when viewing the action history on a card, board, or team).
+This information is available within Trello unless a card is deleted (not archived), at which point it cannot be restored.

-All API calls and application logs are kept for at least 30 days without sensitive information (no full user tokens, no user generated content), and available only for authorized employees as required by their role for monitoring of the Trello service to ensure service availability and performance and to prevent abuse.
-Some anonymous analytical information including browser user agent, geographical location based on IP, etc, is collected along with usage events (e.g., a list was created) with no user generated content (no list names, card content) for analytical purposes on usage of our service.
+All Trello API calls and application logs are kept for our internal purposes for at least 30 days without sensitive information (no full user tokens, no user generated content), and are available only for authorized employees as required by their role for monitoring of Trello to ensure service availability and performance and to prevent abuse.

-Application logs are centrally collected in an ElasticSearch cluster for a minimum of 30 days for monitoring and analysis.
-Security, authentication, and Intrusion Detection System (IDS) logs are additionally retained in S3 CloudWatch buckets with a 12 month lifecycle to ensure retention.
+Application logs for Trello are centrally collected in an ElasticSearch cluster for a minimum of 30 days for monitoring and analysis.
+Security, authentication, and Intrusion Detection System (IDS) logs for Trello are additionally retained in S3 CloudWatch buckets with a 12 month lifecycle to ensure retention.

-While some assets are not owned by a specific individual, ownership and maintenance of the confidentiality, integrity, and availability of our systems is distributed amongst the Site Reliability Engineering and Operations teams.
+While some assets are not owned by a specific individual, ownership and maintenance of the confidentiality, integrity, and availability of our systems is distributed amongst the SRE and Operations teams.
 Assets are transferred upon role change or leaving the company.

-Trello validates files for well-formedness and the like, however, we have explicitly designed the product to support any type of content users may choose to store within the Trello service.
-All attachments are stored and accessed from a completely separate domain to prevent any potential access to user data, cookies, etc. As an example, Trello very well could have a security researcher storing examples of malicious XSS attacks as attachments on their Trello board, and Trello would be able to support that without risk to the codebase underpinning the actual Trello Service.
+Trello validates files for well-formedness and the like, however, we have explicitly designed Trello to support any type of content users may choose to store within Trello.
+All attachments are stored and accessed from a completely separate domain to help prevent any potential access by such attachment to other user data or cookies.

-Admins for an Enterprise account will be set via your account manager.
-Admin, regular, and read-only (“observer”) roles can be assigned within the app itself.
+Admins for a Trello Enterprise account will be set via the customer’s account manager.
+Admin, regular, and observer roles can be assigned within Trello.

 It is not possible to limit the geolocations allowed to access data within Trello.
 Data can be accessed by users who have access to such data within the app from any geolocation.
-All access to user data is via the API which includes strict authorization checks.
-All server role interactions go through strict security group/firewall rules which limits access to authorized instance roles on authorized ports required for them to fulfill their role.
+All third-party developer access to user data stored in Trello is via the API which includes strict authorization checks.
+All Authorized Personnel go through strict security group/firewall rules which limits access to authorized instance roles on authorized ports required for them to fulfill their role.

 Files uploaded to Trello as card attachments are not backed up on the same schedule, and instead rely on Amazon S3’s internal redundancy mechanism.

-Files associated with Trello cards from a supported cloud storage provider are subject to the storage provider’s own backup procedures and policies and are not included in the Trello backup procedures.
+Files associated with Trello cards from a supported cloud storage provider are also subject to the storage provider’s own backup procedures and policies.

-Because user data is on a shared infrastructure, it is not uniquely identifiable.
-As such, it is not possible for us to recover a subset of that information from backups.
-If a user is particularly concerned with maintaining a complete record of their information in Trello, we suggest you frequently export your data or use our API5 to connect a DLP tool to Trello.
+Because user data stored in Trello is on a shared infrastructure, it is not possible for us to recover a subset of that information from backups.
+If any customer is particularly concerned with maintaining a complete record of their information in Trello, we suggest that such customer frequently exports its data or use our API4 to connect a DLP tool to Trello.

 A rolling live replica of Trello’s primary database is constantly being taken on a 1-hour delay.
 Additionally, a full backup snapshot of the primary database is taken once every 24 hours.

-All Trello backups are retained on the following schedule and at the following locations:
+All Trello backups are retained on the following schedule: